 Page 726, line 25-26: If this aims to be an exhaustive list of important studies regarding the influence of permafrost on soil OC storage I am concerned that it is biased towards Alaskan studies without giving due credit to other work.
 I would argue that the work of Tarnocai and Lacelle (1996) should be viewed as pioneering when it comes to soil C stocks in North America (and indeed the whole Arctic).
 Hugelius et al. (2010) also provide a SOC inventory from a poorly studied part of Canada.

 It is also surprising that the authors limit themselves to naming only one study from Eurasia.
 Eurasian studies on permafrost and OC stock interactions by: Becker et al., (1999), Kuhry et al. (2002), Mahzitova et al. (2003), Rodinov et al. (2007), Gundelwein et al. (2007), Hugelius and Kuhry (2009), Klaminder et al., 2009, Hugelius et al. (2011), Schirrmeister et al., 2011, Hugelius (2012), Zubrzycki et al. (2013) could be mentioned in this context.
 I am aware that I mention many of my own papers and I am not suggesting that you necessarily have to cite these.
 I just wish to point out some parts of a significant body of literature that may have been overlooked which the authors could familiarize themselves with to provide a more balanced circum-Arctic review.

+We revised this section with the added references.

 Page 727 line 11.
 The proper reference here would be Hugelius et al 2013 a and b.

+Corrected as suggested.

 Page 727 line 14.
 Note that the final, accepted, version of this paper has slightly different SOC stock numbers following adjustments of the methodology.

+We corrected according to Hugelius (2014).

 Page 727 lines 19-20.
 Note that these pedon numbers only apply to deeper soils.
 For 0-1 m depth the database is ca 1700 pedons adapted from Tarnocai et al., 2009.
 See Hugelius et al., 2014 for details.

+We revised the sentence:

+In the NCSCD database, the C data of the 0-1m depth was represented by 1700 pedons whereas the deeper soils were represented by a total of only 341 Gelisol pedons and 177 pedons of non-permafrost soils (Hugelius et al., 2014).

 Page 729 lines 2-5.
 Here I would wish to point to the study by Hugelius et al., 2011, who used the highest resolution upscaling to date of any permafrost SOC study (2m resolution) and discusses local scale heterogeneity versus regional scale upscaling.
 Hugelius (2012) provide in depth discussion regarding the topic of upscaling accuracy and spatial resolution in upscaling.

+We overlooked these 2 references.
+We revised this part as:

+“In addition to these pedon-scaled studies, there are explicit efforts to account for and incorporate local-scale spatial heterogeneity into sampling designs and up-scaling approaches in the estimation of soil OC stocks at landscape or regional scales (Horwath et al., 2008; Zubrzycki et al., 2013).
+Hugelius et al (2011) used the highest resolution upscaling to date of any permafrost SOC study (2m resolution) to discuss local scale heterogeneity versus regional scale upscaling.
+Hugelius (2012) also provided in depth discussion regarding the topic of upscaling accuracy and spatial resolution in upscaling.

 Page 731.
 Lines 27-28.
 Please note the interesting study by Kaiser et al. (2007) which examines mineralization in cryoturbated soil horizons.

+We included Kaiser et al (2007) in the reference.
+And cited their results.

 References

+Thank you for providing these references.
+We have considered and include all of them.

 Becker, H., Akhmadeeva, I., Wagner, D., Pfeiffer, E.-M., and Quass, W.: Soils of Samoylov Island, Reports on Polar and Marine Research, 315, 21–27, 1999.